dublon/superplot3d/README.md

 2014-10-27 A contributed precompiled version built with R2011a has been made available, thus requiring the R2011a MCR (v.7.15).
 Contact Ian for more details.

 # Example data

-1) Simple example of data with obvious anomalous points is provided in example.txt
+1) Simple example of data with obvious anomalous points is provided in example.txt from the examples directory.